athanikos/FootBotStore/README.md

 ![alt text](https://github.com/athanikos/Football_Stats_Storage_And_Pipelines/blob/master/screenshots/GetMonksLiveScoresToKafka.png)
 ## PutMonksMatchesToMongoFromKafka
-Uses mopngo db as a lookup storage to decide whether to upsert.
+Uses mongo db as a lookup storage to decide whether to upsert.
 The triple (status, id , minute) is used to lookup.
 If exists then data is sent to trash.
 ![alt_text](https://github.com/athanikos/Football_Stats_Storage_And_Pipelines/blob/master/screenshots/PutMonksMatchesToMongoFromKafka.png)